Why Was I Denied Long Term Disability Benefits?

 - Definition of Disability

 Each Long Term Disability insurance policy may have a unique disability definition.
 Some policies have guidelines which are much stricter than others, and certain medical conditions may even be excluded.
 It’s important to understand what your policy allows, and what criteria must be met in order to qualify.

 - Social Media Investigation

 Insurance companies can also deny your claim if they find examples of behavior where you appear to be able to perform activities despite your illness or injury.
 A common source used by the insurance companies includes searching your social media accounts to show that your condition is not as limiting as you claim.

 Insurance companies can and will look for reasons to deny claims, both to prevent fraud and to protect their bottom line.
-If you filed a claim and were denied, Fields Disability can review your policy definitions, review your rights, and help you get the long-term disability benefits you deserve.
+If you filed a claim and were denied, Fields Disability can review your policy definitions, review your rights, and help you get the Long Term Disability disability benefits you deserve.
 Call us today at 1-888-919-4055.